-The number one complaint I hear from senior public leaders is about time – or a lack thereof.
-Which isn’t really about time, of course, but space.
-No time to work ‘on the business’ because BAU gobbles it all up.
+The number one complaint I hear from senior public leaders is about time—or a lack thereof.
+This isn’t really about time, of course, but space.
+There is no time to work ‘on the business’ because BAU gobbles it all up.

-The answer to this is surprisingly simple – get out of the weeds, operate at your paygrade and delegate the ‘doing’ to your capable, hamstrung managers.
+The answer is surprisingly simple – get out of the weeds, operate at your pay grade and delegate the ‘doing’ to your capable, hamstrung managers.

-Trust me when I tell you this: they are crying out for the permission to get on with it.
+Trust me when I tell you this: they ask permission to get on with it.
 They’re not afraid of the change you want to roll out.
 They’re frustrated by a lack of certainty and direction.

 I regularly see senior leaders signing off low-level decisions, attending meetings and making project calls that should be handled by managers two tiers down.
 Ironically, these are often the same leaders who are frustrated that their team won’t prioritise or take ownership.